jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarm_messagevariables.md

 ```
 {% endraw %}

 This will be displayed as a comma separated list of the values for that tag.
-Tag names and values are assigned on the [Connection Properties \| Tags][enterprise_cfgmonitor_connect_tags].
+Tag names and values are assigned on [Connection Properties \| Tags][enterprise_cfgmonitor_connect_tags].

 #### If there is no matching tag